master-q/masterq-docs/presentations/20170807_riken_aics/20170807_riken_aics.md

 ![background](img/metasepi.png)

 * http://metasepi.org/
-* Idea: Strong types can capture specification.
+* Idea: Strong types can capture specification, which avoids some of runtime errors.
 * Goal: Create Unix-like OS with strong type.
 * Challenge: Find such type systems on science and engineering, and write practical code.